basp/notes/identity-server.md

 Turns out it's not that hard to reach the end and the path itself is not that bad (once you know where some of the obstacles are).

 # Where's the template?
 Most of the examples and documentation are/is based on **OWIN**.
 This gave me a bit of a head scratcher at first.
 The **.NET Core** web templates that ship with Visual Studio 2017 Community tend to give you an OWIN based application.
-But the more traditional **ASP.NET Web Application** (**Framework**) template I want use is based on IIS infrastructure and uses the somewhat oldschool `global.asax` way of initializing applications.
+But the more traditional **ASP.NET Web Application** (**Framework**) template I want to use is based on IIS infrastructure and uses the somewhat oldschool `global.asax` way of initializing applications.

 The bad news is: there's no OWIN template in Visual Studio 2017 Community.
 The good news is: we don't need one, the empty ASP.NET application template suits us just fine.
 First we'll create an empty blank solution (under **Other project types**) and we'll name it **IdSrvTutorial** for educational purposes.